onap/oom/docs/oom_project_description.rst

 - :ref:`user-guide-label` - a guide for operators of an ONAP instance
 - :ref:`developer-guide-label` - a guide for developers of OOM and ONAP
 - :ref:`cloud-setup-guide-label` - a guide for those setting up cloud environments that ONAP will use
+- :ref:`hardcoded-certiticates-label` - the list of all hardcoded certificates sets in ONAP installation

 The :ref:`release-notes-label` for OOM describe the incremental features per release.